 - Start increasing the setting of the relief valve until the rated pressure is displayed on the gauge.

 - Close the ball valve and center the directional control valve.
-Keep in mind that the hydraulic power unit used in the test has a protection for over-pressure.
+Keep in mind that the hydraulic power unit used in the test has protection for over-pressure.

 - Keep records of the respective pressure gauge readings and monitor the change over time.

 For an effective area ratio of 2:1 between the piston and the rod side of the cylinder, a 3,000 PSI pressure on the rod side will give a reading of 1,500 PSI on the piston side.
-To avoid any problem with piston seal or tube, the differential pressure should be maintained across the piston.
+To avoid any problem with the piston seal or tube, the differential pressure should be maintained across the piston.

-Never, direct the flow to cylinder piston side with the ball valve closed.
+Never, direct the flow to the cylinder piston side with the ball valve closed.
 Else, it will end up in the failure of the cylinder and an injury could result as well.
 Always use the required personal protective equipment while carrying out this test or any other hydrostatic test.

 Effective Hydraulic Cylinder Repair Tips

 The cylinders are a very common hydraulic product group like the pumps and motors.
 They are also less complicated than most of the other hydraulic components.
 So, they are comparatively easy to repair.
-For this reason, many hydraulic cylinder owners carry out the effective repairs to hydraulic cylinders by themselves.
+For this reason, many hydraulic cylinder owners carry out effective repairs to hydraulic cylinders by themselves.
 However, to get the best results, there are certain hydraulic cylinder repair tips that you should follow.

 We will try to provide a guide below to carry out effective repairs to cylinders.
 The repair work can be carried out in-house but it depends on the amount of wear or damage.
 And in case of taking it to a repair shop, you need to check how well-equipped the shop is to get your job done.
 For any repair, one of the most important things is the economics involved in repairing a cylinder.
-However, it depends on the cost and availability of a new cylinder as you do not want to spend a price for a repair work that is close to a new one.
+However, it depends on the cost and availability of a new cylinder as you do not want to spend a price for repair work that is close to a new one.

 Disassembly and Inspection Of Hydraulic Cylinder Spare Parts